FurryCoders/FAAPI/README.md

 \* these are extracted exactly as they appear on the submission page

-`Sub` can be directly casted to a dict object and iterated through.
+`Submission` can be directly casted to a dict object and iterated through.

 ### Init